Group of faculty and staff members in the physics department

 In the research laboratory, you will learn to ask appropriate questions, design and perform experiments to answer those questions, analyze data using computational methods and draw appropriate conclusions.
 Students will also be exposed to the interfaces of physics and biology and physics and chemistry, exposing them to how the methods of physics are central to addressing key problems in other disciplines.

-To learn about student activities please visit The Society of Physics Students.
+To learn about student activities please visit:

 News & Announcements